Reds vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Marlins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-A couple of hot hitters, Luis Arraez and Jonathan India, will try to keep it going when the Miami Marlins play the Cincinnati Reds on Saturday at 1:10 PM ET, at LoanDepot park.
+Braxton Garrett and Luke Weaver are the projected starters when the Miami Marlins and Cincinnati Reds play on Sunday at LoanDepot park.

-The Reds are +155 moneyline underdogs in this matchup against the favorite Marlins (-190).
-The over/under is 7 runs for the matchup.
+The Marlins are favored in this one, at -165, while the underdog Reds have +140 odds to play spoiler.
+An 8.5-run over/under is set in the matchup.

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.